Post

 }

-// Set output, only accepts String
+// Set back to Output, only accepts String

 core.setOutput('blocks', JSON.stringify(blocks));